 Virtual College’s Marketing Manager, Peter Hilliard reports that the pace of growth over the past 12 months is phenomenal.
 Peter says "Our courses continue to be a valuable training resource for companies of all sizes.
 The system allows a record to be kept of course results, training needs and appraisals for each employee, which is a key tool for employers to get the very best from, in many cases today, a reduced workforce."

 Virtual College boasts over 200 online training courses covering areas as diverse as Data Protection, Health & Safety and Fire Safety to the Bribery Act, Safeguarding Children and Infection Prevention Control.
-Of the 750,000 registered online learners with Virtual College, nearly 100,000 are studying, or have completed, the company’s ever popular Food Hygiene Level 2, which is City & Guilds Accredited.
+Of the 750,000 registered online learners with Virtual College, nearly 100,000 are studying, or have completed, the company’s ever popular Food Hygiene Level 2.

 Chief Executive Rod Knox said: "Despite the current economic climate, we continue to thrive, as individuals, businesses and organisations, across both the public and private sectors, seek to access innovative, flexible and cost-effective training solutions.